Astronomy Staged Return to Campus Information

 If you cannot use the app, please use the health check website https://compass.osu.edu/health-reporting

-Before visiting campus you need to sign-up on the department sign-up sheet.
-We have moved this sheet to the OSU SharePoint system so you can access it via a web browser:
+Before visiting campus you are required to sign-up on the department sign-up sheet.
+The easiest way to access this sheet is using a web browser to go to the OSU SharePoint system:

 You may sign-up for a half-day shift on a particular day, following the guidelines below.
 You are responsible for making sure that if you are in a shared office, your visit does not overlap with that of another person in the same office.
 None of our shared offices is large enough to allow more than one person at a time for the semester (we will let everyone know if this changes).